JYProjs/patentpy/README.md

 # clone repository then run follow code from its parent directory
 pip install ./patentpy
 ```
-Note: This package uses pybind11 to wrap C++ code in python and requires python3.
+Note: This package uses pybind11 to wrap C++ code in python and requires python3 as well as gcc.
 Please see any pybind11 requirements for more specific details.

 ## Sample code